developfeng/GaitRecognition/README.md

 This code should work on Windows or Linux, with Python and OpenCV.
 We highly recommend you install Anaconda and OpenCV2.4:

-1) If you have install the python (including PyQt4, numpy, PIL)and OpenCV.
+1) You should install the python libraries (including PyQt4, numpy, PIL)and OpenCV.
-2) Type 'python GaitDemoV1.py' in command line.
-Then pressEnter button to start this demo.
+2) Type 'python GaitDemoV1.py' in the command line.
+Then press 'Enter' button to start this demo.
-3) Firstly, you need to type your nam in the Name box and click Register button to record human GEI into the database, now the human can walk in front of the camera.
-After several frames, you need to click Save button to save.
+3) Firstly, you need to type your name in the 'Name' box and click the 'Register' button to record the human GEI into the database.
+Then the human can walk in front of the camera.
+After several frames, you need to click the 'Save' button to save.
-4) Now, you can cliak the Recognize button to have a test.
+4) Now, you can click the 'Recognize' button to have a test.
-5) Sometimes, you need to click UpdataBk buttont to refresh the background.
+5) Sometime, you need to click 'UpdataBk' button to refresh the background.
-6) The GEI will be saved in './gei/'.
+6) The GEIs will be saved in './gei/'.